Where Are We Now with Housing: December 2018

 The BH&J Index covers 23 of the nation’s largest metro areas and provides a composite of the national market as well.
 Two significant pieces of information are provided to consumers of real estate by the BH&J index.
 First, the index tells real estate consumers in terms of wealth creation if, on average, they would be better off owning and building equity or renting and investing in a portfolio of stocks and bonds.
 Second, by default, BH&J is an equilibrium model between renting and owning and as such provides direct evidence of pressure on the demand for homeownership.
 The index is calibrated so that scores approaching +1 indicate strong downward pressure on the demand for homeownership, which should induce a pricing downturn.
 Scores approaching -1 indicate strong upward pressure on the demand for homeownership, which should induce a pricing upturn.
 A score of 0 indicates no abnormal pressure on the demand for homeownership.

-Figure 3 below provides BH&J scores for the U.S. through time.
+Exhibit 3 below provides BH&J scores for the U.S. through time.
 Each year contains four quarterly scores highlighted in blue.
-During volatile years all four blue-dots are visible, signaling an increasing probability that the existing short-term trend in housing prices, since the last peak or bottom of the cycle, is expected to continue.² Additionally, BH&J scores approaching +1 are shortly followed by declines in housing prices.
-This can be seen by comparing 2006 BH&J scores from Figure 3 with Core-Logic Case-Shiller scores from Figure 1.
+During volatile years all four blue-dots are visible, signaling an increasing probability that the existing short-term trend in housing prices, since the last peak or bottom of the cycle, is expected to continue.[ii]
+Additionally, BH&J scores approaching +1 are shortly followed by declines in housing prices.
+This can be seen by comparing 2006 BH&J scores from Exhibit 3 with Core-Logic Case-Shiller scores from Exhibit 1.